kora11e/RP-Pipeline-Project/README.md

 # RP-Pipeline-PRoject
-A final project for reproducible research classes by Karol R.
+A final project for reproducible research classes by Karol R. and Jan Ś.

+The project implements the Robust Face Classifier Algorithm with Haare Feature Selector, Cumulative Sum image processing and Weak Classifier/ The final solution is presented based on te Jupyter Notebook as well as pdf and html output.

 <h2>How to install the packages necessary to run the code?</h2>